liferay/lexicon-site/src/pages/docs/patterns/Forms/text_input_variations.md

 ## Date Field or Date Select
 <span class="label label-secondary">PENDING</span>

-Date select allows to select a date.
-This date select is similar to the one in HTML5 and includes same functionalities.
-Lexicon recommends to use native date selects as users are used to them.
-Use this one in desktop viewport.
+A date select lets the user select a date.
+This is similar to HTML5's data select and includes the same functionality.
+We recommend that you use native date selects since users are familiar with them.
+Use this one on the desktop viewport.

 ![multiple select active state](../../../images/DatePickerOpen.jpg)

 ## Numeric field
 <span class="label label-secondary">PENDING</span>

-Use numeric fields whenever you are going to use integer or float numbers.
-Numeric fields have the advantage to include mechanisms to increase and decrease the value by using arrow keys and inside field buttons.
+Use numeric fields when you require the user to enter an integer or float value.
+Numeric fields provide the added bonus of letting the user increase and decrease the value via the arrow keys and internal field buttons.

 ![numeric input field](../../../images/InputNumeric.jpg)